Dirac equation: Consequences

 Except for his followup paper deriving the Zeeman effect and Paschen–Back effect from the equation in the presences of a magnetic fields, Dirac left the work of examining the consequences of his equation to others, and only came back to the subject in 1930.
 Once the equation was published, it was recognized as the correct solution to the problem of spin, relativity, and quantum mechanics.
 At first the Dirac equation was considered the only valid relativistic equation for a particle with mass.
 Then in 1934 Pauli and Victor Weisskopf reinterpreted the Klein–Gordon equation as the equation for a relativistic spinless particle.

 One of the first calculations was to reproduce the Sommerfeld fine structure formula exactly, which was performed independently by Charles Galton Darwin and Walter Gordon in 1928.
 This is the first time that the full formula has been derived from first principles.
 Further work on the mathematics of the equation was undertaken by Hermann Weyl in 1929.
-In this work he showed that the massless Dirac equation can be decomposed a pair of Weyl equations.
+In this work he showed that the massless Dirac equation can be decomposed into a pair of Weyl equations.

 The Dirac equation was also used to study various scattering processes.
 In particular, the Klein–Nishina formula, looking at photon-electron scattering, was also derived in 1928.
 Mott scattering, the scattering of electrons off a heavy target such as atomic nuclei, followed the next year.
 Over the following years it was further used to derive other standard scattering processes such as Moller scattering in 1932 and Bhabha scattering in 1936.

 A problem that gained more focus with time was the presence of negative energy states in the Dirac equation, which led to many efforts to try to eliminate such states.
 Dirac initially simply rejected the negative energy states as unphysical, but the problem was made more clear when in 1929 Oskar Klein showed that in static fields there exists inevitable mixing between the negative and positive energy states.
 Dirac's initial response was to believe that his equation must have some sort of defect, and that it was only the first approximation of a future theory that would not have this problem.
 However, he then suggested a solution to the problem in the form of the Dirac sea.
 This is the idea that the universe is filled with an infinite sea of negative energy electrons states.
 Positive energy electron states then live in this sea and are prevented from decaying to the negative energy states through the Pauli exclusion principle.